The #OMN Path: Openness as Revolution

 State agencies catalog user data for tracking and control.

-This is a reminder that you are doing anything #spiky political it’s much better to organise off the internet as government analysts easily search and map connections between people across the #openweb as much as they already do more directly through the #dotcons
+This is a reminder that you are doing anything #spiky political it’s much better to organise off the internet as government analysts easily search and map connections between people using metadata across the #openweb as much as they already do more directly through the #dotcons

 This isn’t a #ecryptionist call to lock down the #Fediverse, that would be beyond stupid, but a reminder that openness requires awareness and collective defence.
 A truly #openweb using the #4opens needs to face these threats head-on, with social solutions and federated resilience at the core of its path and design.